solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 compile-time scheduling techniques such as VLIW instruction bundles and SIMD vector operations.
-These pipelines could be very fast, but relied upon the shader compiler being able to to find the parallelism inside each thread to fill the available with of the data path.
+These pipelines could be very fast, but relied upon the shader compiler being able to to find the parallelism inside each thread to fill the available width of the data path.

-In general, compilers can only find parallelism inside a "basic block" of instructions they know are going to be executed with the same lifetime.
-Branches break up the program into smaller basic blocks, and restrict scheduling opportunity ...
+In general, compilers can only group parallel options that are all inside the same "basic block" of instructions, because the whole basic block has the same execution scope and therefore is known to be atomically schedulable.
+Branches break up the program into smaller basic blocks, and therefore restrict scheduling opportunity because the compiler gets a smaller pool of instructions to pack into each issue cycle ...

 The shader below computes a rather nasty (definitely not PBR) specular light contribution from two light sources.
 This entire shader is effectively a single